Karl Germer: First visit to the United States: 1926–1935

 In 1926, Germer got married for the second time and travelled to the United States, his wife being an American citizen.
 By 1927 Germer and his wife Cora Eaton were living in New York where Germer worked as a merchant of machinery.
-There, in his capacity of Grand Treasurer General of the O.T.O.
+There, in his capacity of Grand Treasurer General of O.T.O.
 Germer begun raising funds for the Order.
 Money was always a problem but Germer saw that Crowley must have it so that the work could go on and the books could be published.
-He raised funds for Crowley in one way or another, making donations of his own and contributing money from O.T.O members whom he could interest in donating it to the O.T.O.
+He raised funds for Crowley in one way or another, making donations of his own and contributing money from O.T.O members whom he could interest in donating it to O.T.O.

 By 1930, Germer and his second wife travelled to Europe had stayed with Crowley for a short while to raise funds for the exhibition of Crowley's paintings in Germany.
 Germer wanted to help Crowley to be published, and help promote Crowley's philosophy of Thelema via Crowley's artwork and by the distribution of Crowley's publications.
 Since Germer had business experience, he did well at this, even though he often had insufficient funds.